 The scenic highway features many beautiful landscapes: the Angeles National Forest, San Gabriel Range, alpine meadows and montane forests—all of it in just minutes from urban Los Angeles.
 The route features a few forest service campgrounds and visitor centers as well as the Mountain High and Mt.
 Waterman ski resorts.
 There is also a Mount Wilson Observatory on Mount Wilson.
 On a clear day, the road offers impressive views of the greater Los Angeles area.

 The Angeles Crest Highway is closed in the wintertime from Islip Saddle to Vincent Gap due to frequent avalanches and rockfall.
 There have been a few landslides on the road in the early 2000s.
-However, it was fully renovated in 2009.
+However, it was fully repaired in 2009.
 Cell phones have poor reception in many mountain sections of the highway.
-Drivers have to be prepared for sudden changes in weather and wildfires.
+Drivers have to be prepared for sudden changes in weather and presence of wildfires.